-One of the most extraordinary books written on ethnology of indigenous societies in the 20th century is Tristes Tropics, (1955), by Claude Lévi-Strauss (1908-2009).
+One of the most extraordinary books written on the ethnology of indigenous societies in the 20th century is Tristes Trópicos (The Sadness of the Tropics), (1955), by Claude Lévi-Strauss (1908-2009).

 It is a difficult book to classify, if one examines it as a unit.

-But it is, without a doubt, a masterful work, composed of a clearly autobiographical section, as if it were a travel book by a Frenchman to America in the period 1935-1942, and another where he briefly mentions his academic training and the consolidation of his profession as an ethnologist.
+But it is, without a doubt, a masterful work, composed of: a clearly autobiographical section, as if it were a travel book by a Frenchman to America in the period 1935-1942; and another section where he briefly mentions his academic training and the consolidation of his profession as an ethnologist.

 He does not, however, recount any events of his family life – he was married to the French anthropologist and philosopher Dina Dreifus – nor of his experience as a teacher in São Paulo, nor of his intellectual enrichment during his years at the New School for Social Research in New York.

-The first part of his book, in which the author narrates his eventful departure from France on two occasions (1935, to Sao Paulo, and in the 1940s, to New York), can be considered a travel book, because of its detailed descriptions of the landscape, the changes in the landscape, the changes in the climate, the cities visited and the behaviors of fellow travelers.
+The first part of his book, in which the author narrates his eventful departure from France on two occasions (1935, to Sao Paulo, and in the 1940s, to New York), can be considered a travel book, because of its detailed descriptions of the landscape, the changes in the climate, the cities visited and the behaviors of fellow travelers.

-New and important sensations for an educated European who has lived in very different environments.
+These were new and important sensations for an educated European who had lived in very different environments.

 In the other part, the major part of the book, Lévi-Strauss recounts his ethnological work with Brazilian Amazonian indigenous societies.